The first 10 tips are about preparation, that is – preparing your track for the final mixdown, which leads to my first point.

 A lot of people mixdown as they go, which is great, but it helps to do a final check and clean up at the end.

-Separating the creative/musical and creative/technical side can be incredibly helpful, not only in terms of workflow but also production quality as a whole.
+Separating the creative/musical and creative/technical aspect is unbelievably useful, not solely in terms of progress however additionally production quality as an entire.

-- It all starts with sound design and sample selection
+- It all starts with sound style and sample selection

 You know the saying – you can’t polish a turd.